approov/web-quickstart-hcaptcha-javascript/README.md

 ### hCaptcha Script

-In the `shapes-app/unprotected/index.html` file check that you are correctly:
+In `shapes-app/unprotected/index.html`, check that you are correctly:

-* loading the hCaptcha script after the closing `</title>` tag.
+* loading the hCaptcha SDK after the closing `</title>` tag.
 * adding the required attributes to the `<button ...>` HTML tag

 ### hCaptcha Site key